benjaminpbritcliffe-netizen/cyber-portfolio/tryhackme/Jumbo John.md

 ```

-# Unshadow
+## Unshadow

-John can be very particular about the formats it needs data in to be able to work with it; for this reason, to crack /etc/shadow passwords, you must combine it with the /etc/passwd
+John can be very particular about the formats it needs data in.
+for this reason, to crack /etc/shadow passwords, you must combine it with the /etc/passwd

 unshadow local_passwd local_shadow > unshadowed.txt

 john --wordlist=/usr/share/wordlists/rockyou.txt --format=sha512crypt unshadowed.txt

-# Single Crack
+## Single Crack

 John also has another mode, called the Single Crack mode.
-In this mode, John uses only the information provided in the username to try and work out possible passwords heuristically by slightly changing the letters and numbers contained within the username.
+In this mode,
+John uses only the information provided in the username to work out passwords heuristically,
+by slightly changing the letters and numbers contained within the username.

 ```plaintext
 nano > username:hash